Control Problems with Vanishing Lie Bracket Arising from Complete Odd Circulant Evolutionary Games: Application of Control Results to Complete Odd Circulant Games

 Here, $\bm{\lambda}$ is the co-state for the optimal control problem. \begin{theorem} If $r > \norm{\mathbf{H}^T\bm{\lambda}^T}^2$ for all $t \in [0,t_f]$, then the control derived in Lemma \ref{lem:MainControl1} is optimal. \end{theorem} \begin{proof} The Hessian matrix $\mathfrak{H}$ is positive definite if and only if it has a Cholesky decomposition, which then implies that $\mathcal{H}(\mathbf{x},\gamma,\bm{\lambda})$ is convex in both its state and control.
 Computing the Cholesky decomposition for $\mathfrak{H}$ we obtain:

 This decomposition exists if and only if $r > \norm{\mathbf{H}^T\bm{\lambda}^T}^2$.
-The result follows immediately. \end{proof} As we demonstrate in the examples, this sufficient condition for optimality is precisely the one identified in \cite{GB17} for the triple public goods game, which was shown to be diffeomorphic to the cyclic game with three strategies (rock-paper-scissors).
+The result follows immediately. \end{proof} This sufficient condition for optimality is precisely the one identified in \cite{GB17} for the triple public goods game, which was shown to be diffeomorphic to the cyclic game with three strategies (rock-paper-scissors).
+In Appendix \ref{app:Examples} we show several instances where this sufficient condition is satisfied and one where the matrix Ricatti equation (see Corollary \ref{cor:main}) must be used to establish weak local optimality.